-- Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
-For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.
+- QOF scores were at or above local and national averages except for diabetes.
+Fewer patients than the national average had a blood cholesterol level below the recommended maximum, and fewer patients than both the national and local averages had a blood sugar level below the recommended maximum.
+The practice had identified diabetes as a priority focus area in 2016-17. - Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - The pharmacist conducted medicines reviews for patients with long term conditions and had a specialist interest in diabetes. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+For those patients with the most complex needs, the practice worked with relevant health and care professionals to deliver a multidisciplinary package of care.